Improving Listening Skills

 • Problems are not solved or resolved

-• Conflict and it’s fallout increase in a cascading manner
+• Conflict and it’s chaotic fallout increase in a cascading manner

-• Advancement of the Human Condition is impeded
+• Advancement of Human affairs is Thoughtlessly impeded

 When we listen we learn.
-When we learn, we gain knowledge.
-When we gain knowledge we are in a position to apply that knowledge to action that produces beneficial outcomes to all involved.
+When we learn, we accrue knowledge.
+When we accrue knowledge we are in a position to apply that knowledge to action that delivers beneficial outcomes to all involved.

 Building A Desire To Listen

-First and foremost - improving listening skills necessitates that one wants to listen.
-Wanting to listen to another when we believe the subject under discussion is of no interest to us, or we simply do not want to hear the message, is a desire that largely has to be encouraged by oneself, for oneself.
+First and foremost - improving listening skills insists an individual wants to listen.
+Wanting to listen to another when we believe the subject under discussion is of no interest to us, or we simply do not want to hear the message, is a Desire that largely has to be encouraged by oneself, for oneself.

-As difficult as this can be, once attained, one’s mindset is changed and expanded for the better.
-We see situations in a new, clearer, light, recognizing another Human being who is seeking our attention.
+Building Desire can be demanding, yet once attained, as habit, one’s Mindset is transformed and expanded.
+One sees situations in a new, clearer, light, recognizing another Human Being who is seeking our attention.
 To hasten the process of creating, and then maintaining, a desire to listen, a most useful axiom is . . .

 Do unto others as you would have others do unto you.

-Recalling this legendary counsel has helped many to avoid much unnecessary strife.
+Acting upon this legendary counsel as sound habit, has helped many Thinking Human Beings to avoid unnecessary strife, their whole Life through.

-Visualizing oneself as a self reliant peacemaker and can-do problem solver, smooths what can be an initially bumpy path.
-Listening is not always easy, nonetheless, when we do, the rewards follow.
+Visualizing yourself as a Self Reliant peacemaker, and can-do problem solver, helps articulate what can be an initially disjointed path.
+Listening is not always easy, nonetheless, when we do listen, the rewards follow.

 The purpose of listening is to comprehend and understand.
 Understanding another’s point of view, to their satisfaction, is the prime concern.
 Whether or not one agrees with the other party is irrelevant at this point.